Stephen Amell: Philanthropy

 Amell has hosted a number of successful fundraising campaigns via the crowd funded merchandise platform Represent.com.
 In 2014, Amell partnered with the charity Fuck Cancer to raise almost a million dollars with the release of a T-shirt featuring his face on the front (with a Post-it note on his forehead and featuring the organization's name).
 He ended up selling over 60,000 shirts from this campaign.
 In January 2015, Amell launched his second Represent.com campaign featuring a word he made up, Sinceriously, to benefit two mental health charities: Paws and Stripes and Stand For The Silent.
 In August 2015, Amell used his guest appearance on WWE Raw with Stardust to raise funds via his third campaign for children's hospice Emily's House in Toronto.
 The campaign raised $300,000, and Amell and Stardust presented a cheque together at Emily's House.
 During the Red Nose Day special of American Ninja Warrior, Amell donated $35,000 for completing all six obstacles, and an extra obstacle, the Salmon Ladder.

 Personal life

 Amell married his first wife, fellow Canadian Carolyn Lawrence, on December 8, 2007, in Toronto.
 The couple divorced in 2010.
 Amell married actress and model Cassandra Jean on December 25, 2012, in a private ceremony in the Caribbean, and for a second time in New Orleans on May 26, 2013.
 The couple have a daughter who was born on October 15, 2013.
 They have a son, born May 13, 2022.
+Amell revealed on his Instagram that he became a dual citizen of Canada and the United States and took his U.S. citizenship oath in August 2022 at Dodger Stadium.